tdwg/bdq/tg2/_review/docs/guide/users/index.md

 Tests may be expected to form related clusters, for example, a `Validation` that assesses whether the value of `ac:variantLiteral` in a `SingleRecord` is found in as a controlled value string in the Audiovisual Core variant: List of Terms, combined with an `Amendment` that proposes changes to values of `ac:variantLiteral` to conform them to that controlled vocabulary, combined with a `MultiRecord` `Measure` that counts the number of `COMPLIANT` values for the `Validation` evaluated for each record in a data set.
 Under `QualityControl`, this `Measure` can evaluate how much the data set could be improved for some purpose if all the proposed changes from the `Amendment` were accepted (by running the tests in pre-amendment, amendment, and post-amendment phases)

+See the [Tutorial](../../tutorial/index.md) for a worked out example of the definition of a new Test.

 ### 7.2 Proposing to add a Test to the BDQ Standard (non-normative)

 To propose to add a Test to the BDQ Standard, follow the instructions provided by the BDQ Maintenance Group.